-Activities in 2023
+Activities in 2024

-During 2023, the Audit Committee continued to focus on verifying that the Company is accounting for its investments appropriately to ensure that the financial statements give a true and fair view of the Company's financial affairs.
-The Committee regularly reviewed the Company's fair value position in 2023, based on International Private Equity and Venture Capital ("IPEV") principles, and as carried out in previous review periods.
+During 2024, the Audit Committee continued to focus on verifying that the Company is accounting for its investments appropriately to ensure that the financial statements give a true and fair view of the Company's financial affairs.
+The Committee regularly reviewed the Company's fair value position in 2024, based on International

+Private Equity and Venture Capital ("IPEV") principles, and as carried out in previous review periods.
 It is satisfied that the methodology applied is in line with IPEV standards and has been applied consistently across investee companies and review periods.

 The Committee closely monitors the Company's cash position, operating expenditure, anticipated investment inflows and outflows and foreign exchange positions.
-The Committee was responsible for overseeing the financial reporting and treasury aspects of the March 2023 Tender Offer.
+In 2024, the Audit Committee oversaw the accounting and tax treatment of the Company's divestment of its interest in CG Oncology, Inc and the Company's share capital reduction.

-Details of the significant issues considered by the Audit Committee in respect of the financial statements are set out on pages 28 and 29.
+Details of the significant issues considered by the Audit Committee in respect of the financial statements are set out on pages 26 and 27.

 In addition, the Audit Committee considers the independence of the Company's auditors and in so doing evaluates the level of audit and nonaudit fees paid with the aim of ensuring that the principles of independence, objectivity and transparency are maintained in respect of the Company's relationship with its auditors.
-Details of the audit and non-audit fees paid to KPMG in 2023 are set out in note 6 to the Consolidated Financial Statements.
-The non-audit fees include KPMG's review of the Interim Financial Statements for the 6-month period ended 30 June 2023.
+Details of the audit and non-audit fees paid to KPMG in 2024 are set out in note 6 to the Consolidated Financial Statements.
+The non-audit fees include KPMG's review of the Interim Financial Statements for the 6-month period ended 30 June 2024.
 The Committee is satisfied that the principle of independence has been upheld in the relationship between the Company and KPMG, as the Company's auditors.

-Liam Daniel Chair, Audit Committee 27 February 2024
+Liam Daniel Chair, Audit Committee18 February 2025